Tripod Jimmie "Autumn Leaves" from Datapanik in the Year Zero box set

 . . .
 And our job, every single one of us, is to cherish

-whatever in the human heritage we love and to feed
+in the human heritage we love and to feed

-it and keep it going and pass it on, because the Dark
+and pass it on, because the Dark

-Age isn’t going to go on forever, and when it stops
+Age isn’t going to go on forever,

-those people are gonna need the pieces we pass on.
+those people are gonna need the pieces we

 They’re not going to be able to build a new world